GluuFederation/docs-ce-prod/3.1.2/source/user-management/local-user-management.md

 ## User Registration
 The Gluu Server is shipped with a user registration script that implements a very basic user registration process.

-In most situations, we recommend writing a custom user registraton app, and then using Gluu's [SCIM 2.0 endpoints](./scim2.md#supporting-a-user-registration-process-with-scim).
-Using SCIM will give you more control and flexibility in defining the exact registration process.
-Also, since **oxTrust is frequently not Internet facing**, the registration page (`https://<hostname>/identity/register`) may not be available to a user on the web.
+In most situations, we recommend writing a custom registraton app and then using Gluu's [SCIM 2.0 endpoints](./scim2.md#supporting-a-user-registration-process-with-scim) to send the identity data to Gluu.
+Using SCIM will give you more control and flexibility over the registration process.
+Also, since oxTrust is frequently not Internet facing, the registration page (`https://<hostname>/identity/register`) may not be available to a user on the web.

-Instructions for using the Gluu Server's user registration functionality follows:
+Instructions for using Gluu's user registration functionality follows:

 ### Enable User Registration
 To enable user registration via the Gluu Server, follow these steps: